Pressio/pressio-demoapps/README.md

 ## Development status

-**pressio-demoapps** is planned to be a long-term maintained project.
+**pressio-demoapps** is planned to be maintained in the long-term.
-Therefore, more problems and features will be implemented.
+Hopefully, more problems and features will be implemented.
 If you are interested in collaborating or would like to see a specific problem added, please reach out.

 ## Questions?
 Find us on Slack: https://pressioteam.slack.com or open an issue on [github](https://github.com/Pressio/pressio-demoapps).